-Prescription drug addiction occurs when an individual uses prescription drugs in a manner other than prescribed by their doctor.
+“Am I addicted to prescription drugs?”
+It’s a question that many people face.
+Prescription drug addiction treatment occurs when an individual uses prescription drugs in a manner other than prescribed by their doctor.
 Prescription drug abuse is dangerous, primarily because it can lead to opioid addiction.
 With addiction comes an increased risk of overdose and death.
-The level of prescription drug addiction is staggering, with over 18 million Americans abusing prescription drugs in 2017.
+The level of prescription drug addiction is staggering, with more than 18 million Americans abusing prescription drugs in 2017.
 If you or someone you love is suffering from an addiction to painkillers, learn the signs of a prescription drug dependency.
 Reach out to Greater Boston Addiction Centers online or call us at 877.920.6583 today to discover how our prescription drug addiction rehab can help.

 The Phases of Painkiller Abuse